MARCH 2026 · 11 MIN READ

 • Mean time to respond (MTTR): how quickly can you contain the threat after detection

-For East African banks without dedicated SOC capabilities, managed detection and response (MDR) services can provide 24/7 monitoring and alerting at a fraction of the cost of building an in-house SOC.
+For banks without a dedicated SOC, managed detection and response (MDR) services can provide 24/7 monitoring and alerting at a fraction of the cost of building one in-house.

 Recovery planning